-Course Code: 5569QA Contact: Miss S Webber Exam/Controlled Assessment %: 40% Exam 60% Controlled Assessment
+Course Code: 5569QA Contact: Ms S Webber Exam/Controlled Assessment %: 40% Exam 60% Controlled Assessment

 Hospitality and Catering is an exciting and creative course which focuses on practical cooking skills and theoretical concepts to provide pupils with the opportunity to develop a thorough understanding of the hospitality and catering industry.

-The structure of this course has been designed to develop in pupils the knowledge and understanding related to a range of hospitality and catering providers; how they operate and what they have to take into account to be successful.

-There will be the opportunity to learn about issues related to nutrition and food safety and how they affect successful hospitality and catering operations.
-Pupils will also have the opportunity to develop some food preparation and cooking skills as well as transferable skills of problem solving, organisation and time management, planning and communication.
+The structure of this course has been designed to develop the knowledge and understanding pupils have in relation to a range of hospitality and catering providers; how they operate and what they have to take into account to be successful.
+There will be the opportunity to learn about issues related to nutrition, food safety and how successful hospitality and catering businesses operate.
+Pupils will also have the opportunity to develop their food preparation, cooking and presentation skills as well as transferable skills of problem solving, organisation, time management, planning and communication.